 – “This is easy!”

 – “You’ve got this LT.
 You can do it!”

 These statements could seem a little dramatic for a 5km run around my local park but they worked : )

 If you don’t believe in positive affirmations, yes I agree, they can be a little bit cringe but they cost nothing, take very little effort and what harm can a few nice words to yourself do???

 This section of the blog is closely related to The Geri Halliwell Effect where I write about focusing on the positive instead of the negative.

 In order to focus on my finish time, I focused on the following:

-Instead of puffing and panting and restricting my airways, I focused on deep abdominal breathing (for as much as I could), breathing in time with my footsteps – 3 steps breathing in deeply, 3 steps breathing out deeply.
+Instead of puffing and panting and restricting my airways, I focused on deep abdominal breathing, breathing in time with my footsteps – 3 steps breathing in deeply, 3 steps breathing out deeply.

-I figured this would help me take lots of oxygen and expel carbon dioxide, plus help relax my mind a little.
+I figured this would help me take in lots of oxygen and expel carbon dioxide, plus help relax my mind a little.